hozumi/datomic-session/README.md

  :db.install/_attribute :db.part/db}
 ```

-Then you also need to install attributes you will use as session.
+Then you also need to install attributes you will use as session.<br>
 *Example*

 ```clojure